Eaton (NYSE:ETN) Releases Q4 2021 Earnings Guidance

-Eaton (NYSE:ETN) last announced its earnings results on Monday, November 1st.
-The industrial products company reported $1.75 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.73 by $0.02.
-Eaton had a return on equity of 16.14% and a net margin of 10.60%.
-During the same quarter last year, the firm earned $1.18 EPS.
-On average, equities analysts anticipate that Eaton will post 6.62 earnings per share for the current fiscal year.
+Eaton (NYSE:ETN) last posted its earnings results on Monday, November 1st.
+The industrial products company reported $1.75 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.73 by $0.02.
+Eaton had a net margin of 10.60% and a return on equity of 16.14%.
+During the same period in the previous year, the business posted $1.18 earnings per share.
+As a group, equities analysts predict that Eaton will post 6.64 EPS for the current fiscal year.

-ETN has been the topic of a number of research analyst reports.
-Credit Suisse Group lifted their price target on Eaton from $171.00 to $184.00 and gave the company an outperform rating in a report on Wednesday.
-William Blair restated a market perform rating on shares of Eaton in a research note on Tuesday, August 3rd.
-Zacks Investment Research upgraded Eaton from a sell rating to a hold rating and set a $181.00 target price on the stock in a research note on Friday.
-UBS Group boosted their target price on Eaton from $165.00 to $186.00 and gave the company a buy rating in a research note on Wednesday, August 11th.
-Finally, Berenberg Bank restated a buy rating on shares of Eaton in a research note on Wednesday, October 27th.
-Seven analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $169.83.
+Several research analysts recently issued reports on ETN shares.
+Zacks Investment Research upgraded shares of Eaton from a sell rating to a hold rating and set a $181.00 price target for the company in a research note on Friday.
+Berenberg Bank restated a buy rating on shares of Eaton in a research note on Wednesday, October 27th.
+Credit Suisse Group raised their price objective on shares of Eaton from $171.00 to $184.00 and gave the company an outperform rating in a research note on Wednesday, November 3rd.
+Morgan Stanley raised their price objective on shares of Eaton from $175.00 to $190.00 and gave the company an overweight rating in a research note on Wednesday, November 3rd.
+Finally, Barclays raised their price target on shares of Eaton from $163.00 to $170.00 and gave the company an equal weight rating in a report on Wednesday, November 3rd.
+Seven equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
+According to MarketBeat.com, Eaton presently has an average rating of Buy and an average target price of $169.83.

-In other news, Director Christopher M. Connor purchased 1,000 shares of the business’s stock in a transaction on Wednesday, August 11th.
-The stock was purchased at an average price of $167.34 per share, with a total value of $167,340.00.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, insider Uday Yadav sold 32,189 shares of the company’s stock in a transaction that occurred on Thursday, August 12th.
-The shares were sold at an average price of $166.43, for a total value of $5,357,215.27.
-The disclosure for this sale can be found here.
-0.53% of the stock is currently owned by insiders.
+In related news, insider Craig Arnold sold 127,559 shares of the business’s stock in a transaction on Friday, November 5th.
+The shares were sold at an average price of $171.38, for a total value of $21,861,061.42.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director Christopher M. Connor acquired 1,000 shares of the business’s stock in a transaction on Wednesday, August 11th.
+The shares were purchased at an average price of $167.34 per share, for a total transaction of $167,340.00.
+The disclosure for this purchase can be found here.
+In the last quarter, insiders have sold 167,277 shares of company stock worth $28,483,149.
+Company insiders own 0.53% of the company’s stock.

 About Eaton